Mueller's Reputation In Washington Is 'Stunningly Bipartisan,' Journalist Says

 As the investigation into the Trump campaign and Russian interference in the 2016 election forges on, Robert Mueller, the Justice Department special counsel leading the investigation, has managed to stay largely out of public view.

-Journalist Garrett Graff says that's in keeping with Mueller's personality: "This is not someone who in any way has tried to grab the spotlight, but instead has kept his head down and worked hard throughout his career."
+Journalist Garrett Graff says that is in keeping with Mueller's personality: "This is not someone who in any way has tried to grab the spotlight, but instead has kept his head down and worked hard throughout his career."

 Graff's 2011 book, The Threat Matrix, explores the transformation of the FBI under Mueller's leadership.
 Appointed by President George W. Bush, Mueller took over as director of the FBI one week before the Sept.
 11 attacks.
-After Mueller completed his 10-year term as FBI director, President Obama re-appointed him for a special two-year term, which required a special act of Congress.
+After Mueller completed his 10-year term as FBI director, President Barack Obama reappointed him for a special two-year term, which required a special act of Congress.

 "Bob Mueller is probably about as apolitical and nonpartisan a figure as you could find in Washington, particularly at the levels of government in which he has served," Graff says.
 "This is someone who really, truly believes in truth, justice [and] in the American way, in a way that very few people in American life today anymore do."